Andree Mountain, PH.D.

-NCBW is an advocacy organization whose mission is to advocate on behalf of women and girls of color to promote leadership development and gender equity in the areas such as Health, Education, Economic Empowerment and Public Policy.
+The Mission of the National Coalition of 100 Black Women, Inc. is to advocate on behalf of black women and girls to promote leadership development and gender equity in the areas of health, education and economic empowerment.

-1970 - NCBW was founded in New York in an effort to continue the successful socio-economic and political strategies that began in the mid 1960's.
+1970 - National Coalition of 100 Black Women (NCBW) was founded in New York in an effort to continue the successful socio-economic and political strategies that began in the mid 1960's.

-2012 - National Coalition of 100 Black Women - Anne Arundel County Chapter celebrates 20 years of advocacy for African-American women and girls in the greater Maryland area.
+2012 - Celebrated 20 years of advocacy for Black women and girls in Anne Arundel County.

 2017 - Celebrated 25 years of advocacy for Black women and girls in Anne Arundel County and 6 years in Harford County.